devcenter-square/devcenter-square.github.io/_posts/2016-8-30-disease-info.markdown

 First see the [Contribution Guide](https://github.com/o-prime/disease-info/blob/develop/CONTRIBUTION.md) for how to contribute.

 - [ ] Add more Health Organizations' disease information sites
-- [ ] Include a way to verify the scrapped data
+- [ ] Include an automated way to verify the scrapped data